Challenges faced by Moto Couriers: Silent Heroes in Traffic

 • Constant expenses such as motorcycle maintenance and insurance reduce couriers' incomes.
 Accidents also worsen their economic situation.

-What are the effects on the psychological health of moto couriers?
+What are the impacts on the psychological health of moto couriers?

 • Constant pressure to be fast and aggressive behavior in traffic increase couriers' stress and anxiety levels.